Regular 3508, 3508EZ, or 3508S: Which PPP Forgiveness Form Is Right For My Small Business?

 - You are a self-employed individual, an independent contractor, or a sole proprietor who had no employees at the time you applied for a PPP loan

-- You didn’t reduce the pay of employees making under $100K/year by more than 25%, and you were unable to operate at the same level as you had on February 15th, 2020, because of COVID-19 health and safety restrictions imposed by federal agencies
+- You didn’t reduce the pay of employees making under $100K/year by more than 25%, and you were unable to operate at the same level as you had before February 15th, 2020, because of COVID-19 health and safety restrictions imposed by federal agencies

 When To Use The Regular 3508 Form